 b.
-Nothing in this Agreement requires a Party to treat as confidential any information which: (i) is or becomes generally known to the public, without the fault of the receiving Party; (ii) is disclosed to the receiving Party, without obligation of confidentiality, by a third party having the right to make such disclosure; (iii) was previously known to the receiving Party, without obligation of confidentiality, which fact can be demonstrated by means of documents which are in the possession of the receiving Party or its representatives, as evidenced by written records, without the use of disclosing Party's confidential information; or (v) is required to be disclosed by law, except to the extent eligible for special treatment under an appropriate protective order, provided that the Party required to disclose by law will promptly advise the originating Party of any requirement to make such disclosure to allow the originating party the opportunity to obtain a protective order and assist the originating Party in so doing.
+Nothing in this Agreement requires a Party to treat as confidential any information which: (i) is or becomes generally known to the public, without the fault of the receiving Party; (ii) is disclosed to the receiving Party, without obligation of confidentiality, by a third party having the right to make such disclosure; (iii) was previously known to the receiving Party, without obligation of confidentiality, which fact can be demonstrated by means of documents which are in the possession of the receiving Party upon the date of this Agreement; (iv) was independently developed by receiving Party or its representatives, as evidenced by written records, without the use of disclosing Party's confidential information; or (v) is required to be disclosed by law, except to the extent eligible for special treatment under an appropriate protective order, provided that the Party required to disclose by law will promptly advise the originating Party of any requirement to make such disclosure to allow the originating party the opportunity to obtain a protective order and assist the originating Party in so doing.